confluentinc/ksql/docs-md/tutorials/basics-docker.md

    !!! note
          Push queries on tables output the full history of the table that is stored in the {{ site.ak }} changelog topic, which means that it outputs historic data, followed by the stream of updates to the table.
-It is therefore likely that rows with matching `ROWKEY` are output as existing rows in the table are updated.
+So it's likely that rows with matching `ROWKEY` are output as existing rows in the table are updated.

 2. View the data in your pageviews_original stream by issuing the following